 - The harder fights give you bonus difficulty points – either from higher quality pets (rare, uncommon, etc.) or the level/length of the fight.

-- Pets heal a portion of their health as long as they were active for at least one turn.
+- Pets heal a portion of their health as long as they are active for at least one turn.
 The amount healed is 50% of the damage taken.

 - Each battle requires a certain amount of room so make sure the ground is not obscured by rocks, cliffs or trees, etc.

-- You won’t be able to start a battle if you’re in combat.
+- You won’t be able to start a battle if you are in combat.
 Alternatively, if you’re forced into combat with a mob or player during the battle, you will be knocked out of phase and possibly lose the pet you were trying to capture.

 - Failing to win a battle will not reset the match if you killed at least one of the pets in an opposing team.

-- If the pet you wish to capture uses an ability causing it to suicide, you can reset the battle (Forfeit next to the trap button) as long as the primary pet is still alive.
+- If the pet you want to capture uses an ability that causes it to suicide, you can reset the battle (Forfeit next to the trap button) as long as the primary pet is still alive.
 Note: your pets will lose a small portion of their health as a penalty.

 A Good Capture Team